 If the top thread tension is too low or the bobbin thread tension too high, flat or running stitches appear on the underside of the fabric as shown in figure 4.
-The loose thread loops in Figure 4 are common when first using our heavier two-and four-ply threads.
+The loose thread loops in Figure 4 are common when first using our heavier threads.